MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-variables.md

     - **Variable name**: The name of the variable in the flow.
     - **External name**: The name used outside the flow.
 The external name is the name that will appear in Power Automate.
     - **Description**: A description of the variable that will appear in Power Automate.
+    - **Mark as sensitive**: Defines whether to mark the variable as sensitive or not.
+You can find information regarding senstive variables in [Sensitive variables](#sensitive-variables).

     > [!NOTE]
     > The **Variable type**, **Variable name**, and **External name** fields are required to create an output variable.